Jump To:

 Fairness: Is the Deal Fair?

 Any Partnership agreement represents an exchange of value for value—otherwise, there would be no basis for a deal.
-For a deal to be fair, both parties should be better off because of their partnership, but no partner should obtain outsize benefits relative to the other or to their contribution.
+For a deal to be fair, both parties should be better off because of their partnership.
+Yet, no partner should get outsize benefits relative to the other or to their contribution.

-Whether or not the disposition of real property is involved, fairness requires two other conditions be met:
+Whether the disposition of real property is involved, fairness requires two other conditions be met:

 - The ratio of public and private costs is roughly proportionate to the ratio of public and private benefits.